A mathematical theory for understanding when abstract representations emerge in neural networks: Extensions

 \subsection{Anisotropic input-output geometry}

 In this section, we consider a scenario where the input and output kernels are

-According to the definition of $\mathbf{v}_i$ (Section \ref{subsec:Data-and-network}), this would correspond to anisotropic output labels where the $i$th output direction is scaled by a factor $d_{i}>0$ for different $i$'s, yielding a hierarchical structure in the output kernel (Fig.~\ref{fig:6}A).
+According to the definition of $\mathbf{v}_i$ (Section \ref{subsec:Data-and-network}), the above output kernel would correspond to anisotropic output labels where the $i$th output direction is scaled by a factor $d_{i}>0$ for different $i$'s, yielding a hierarchical structure (Fig.~\ref{fig:6}A).
 We assume that the inputs are also anisotropic ($c_{i}>0$'s are different) and are target-aligned,

-This recovers scenarios in previous sections if all $c_i$'s and $d_i$'s are equal to each other.
+This kernel recovers scenarios in previous sections if $d_i=1,c_i=c_Y$ for all $i$'s.